ember-learn/ember-blog/source/2019-06-07-the-ember-times-issue-101.md

-put your thoughts to paper for the #EmberJS2019 Roadmap RFC 🛣🗺, a new addition to the Learning Team 👏, a sneak preview of ember-query-params-service ❓, and a retro of **100** Ember Times 🎉.
+put your thoughts to paper for the #EmberJS2019 Roadmap RFC 🛣🗺, a new addition to the Learning Team 👏, a sneak preview of ember-query-params-service ❓, and a retro of **100** Ember Times. 🎉

 ---

 ## [#EmberJS2019 🛣🗺](https://blog.emberjs.com/2019/05/20/ember-2019-roadmap-call-for-posts.html)

-🚨 Blog posts wanted!
-We would like you to write a blog post to propose **goals and direction** for Ember for the next year.
+Blog posts wanted! 🚨 We would like you to write a blog post to propose **goals and direction** for Ember for the next year.
 The content of these posts will help the Core Team to draft their **next Roadmap RFC**.
 Don't have a blog? #EmberJS2019 tweets or GitHub Gists are a-ok!
 Please share your posts by **Monday, June 17th**.

 <a class="ember-button ember-button--centered" href="https://blog.emberjs.com/2019/05/20/ember-2019-roadmap-call-for-posts.html">Read the Roadmap RFC</a>

 Looking to see what's already out there?
 Posts are being gathered at [this community repo](https://github.com/abhilashlr/emberjs2019-posts) - thanks [@abhilashlr](https://github.com/abhilashlr)!
-We also wanted to share some highlights from posts out there in the Times.
+We couldn't get through them them all this week(!), but we wanted to share some highlights from published posts in the Times.

 ---